aiacuone/7-headington-sales/README.md

 To do:

 - Order the list items in card
-- Add delayed sale warning when using email link
-- Add email link with subject and body pre filled
 - Water filter image
 - Remaining boxes images
 - Vacuum bags images